 Understanding data vs. information, the role of human insight, and persistent knowledge in an AI-enabled world

-As the Digital Transformation progresses and Artificial Intelligence (AI) gain traction in the corporate world, can we trust automated, AI-enabled automation to handle business decisions in highly complex supply chain environments?
+As the Digital Transformation progresses and Artificial Intelligence (AI) gain traction in the corporate world, can we trust automated, AI-enabled automation such as AI planning and decision marking, to handle business decisions in highly complex supply chain environments?

 In the report by VP Analyst, Tim Payne, Digital Business Requires Algorithmic Supply Chain Planning (November 2018), Gartner states the following regarding Algorithmic Supply Chain Planning: